tsboom/dwetl/docs/assumptions.md

 Sunsetting a record

-- change current record flag from Y to N, change effetive to date
+- change current record flag from Y to N, change effective to date